blurrydev/iitm-notes/PDSA/Week 5.md

 - No guarantee of uniqueness, there are several shortest path between two nodes.
 - Does not work with negative edges in an undirected graph as it will be declared as a negative weight cycle.

+> Can detect negative edge cycle when any diagonal distance goes negative

 #### Algorithm
 1. Initialization: Create a 2-dimensional array `SP` of size `n x n`, where `n` is the number of vertices in the graph.
 For each pair of vertices `(i,j)`, initialize `SP[i][j]` to the weight of the edge from vertex `i` to vertex `j`.
 If there is no edge between vertices `i` and `j`, then set `SP[i][j]` to infinity.